oktadev/okta-blog/_source/_posts/2020-12-18-how-to-use-webauthn-csharp-dotnet.md

 Now, you are ready to add passwordless authentication to the project.
 The first step is to enable users to register a new user account using passwordless authentication.

-## Create User Accounts with Passwordless authentication
+## Create User Accounts with Passwordless Authentication

 Open the `_Layout.cshtml` file in `Views\Shared` folder and add the following before the `<ul class="navbar-nav flex-grow-1">` element: